oskarth/praxis/README.md

 *December 15, 2015.
 CSV again.
 Spent 1h.
 Started by dealing with embedded newlines.
 Got confused by quotation rules but realized it only quotes as a quote if it's in the beginning of a field.
 Almost got it, but there are a lot of edge cases: a meta lesson I learned is that what I really want is to make a parser state machine.*

+*December 20, 2015.
+CSV again.
+Spent 1 hour and decided I spent enough time going for myself, looked up solution and spent a total of 3h.
+I got that it's a finite state machine I want, and I managed to get quite close in practice after some Aha moments.
+Missed a part that radically simplified state transitions: mutually recursive functions, which could be provided by letfn in Clojure (how does this work and how is it different from forward declaration wrt stack space consumed etc?).*

+*December 26, 2015.
+Beautiful code, Rob Pike's regex parser.
+Spent 1h translating the code and think I got it right, or mostly right.
+Not sure how to test this with confidence - a lot of paths (generative testing? compare with builtin regex implementation? what is ideal? good Quicktest candidate, I think).*

+*December 27, 2015.
+Beautiful code, 1h after looking at soln.
+They translated strings into seqs first, since that makes the code more natural in Lisp.
+Think that's the right call.
+Started using PP:s Scheme implementation.*

 ## Log

 *September 28, 2015.
 RPN Calculator in Clojure.
 Took too long, several attempts